adelhpour/SBNE/docs/quickstart.rst

 C++ example#2 (change layout and render features)
 =================================================

-This example shows how to use the ne_get() and ne_set() functions of the API to read the SBML document of an SBML (.xml) file, make a change to the Layout or Render features of it, and write back the document to the SBML file.
+This example shows how to use :ref:`APIReference/functions/ne_get:ne_get` and :ref:`APIReference/functions/ne_set:ne_set` functions of the API to read the SBML document of an SBML (.xml) file, make a change to the Layout or Render features of it, and write back the document to the SBML file.

 .. code-block:: C++